How we build, what we trust, what we won't do.

 Software stack

-liboqs 0.15.0, built from source with -DOQS_DIST_BUILD=ON for runtime AVX2 detection. liboqs-python is pinned to the matching 0.15.0 in a Python 3.12 virtual environment to avoid the version-skew warnings that older mismatched pairs produce.
+liboqs 0.15.0, built from source with -DOQS_DIST_BUILD=ON for runtime CPU dispatch. liboqs-python is pinned to the matching 0.15.0 in a Python 3.12 virtual environment to avoid the version-skew warnings that older mismatched pairs produce.
 The exact versions for the latest run appear in the “Environment” table above and in every result file's environment block.

 A naming subtlety worth knowing: SLH-DSA variants in liboqs 0.15+ are exposed as SLH_DSA_PURE_SHAKE_128S and SLH_DSA_PURE_SHAKE_128F — the PURE prefix and underscored form differ from earlier liboqs releases and from some documentation.
 The benchmark script uses these exact identifiers.